 The Summer of Love is just around the corner.
-With Covid restrictions being eased, we are finally gaining more freedom.
 We can go on holiday again and meet people at events.
 After so long in lockdown, here is a timely reminder that there are still other dangers lurking as we reconnect with the world.
 Not just suspect food and jetlag, but also STIs and issues with contraception.
 What happens if you don’t use a condom?
 Or forgot to take your pill?
 Maybe you have thrown up and are worried that the pill will no longer work.
 Read on for the answers to these and more crucial questions.

 Did you know that, even with a 12-hour time difference, you can still take the pill at your usual time?

 If you are flying long-haul this summer, you will probably end up in a different time zone.
 Bear this in mind when taking the pill.
 Unless you are on the minipill, you can take it at your usual time even when there is a difference from home of up to 12 hours.

 Did you know that the pill doesn’t work after persistent diarrhoea or vomiting?

 On holiday, food you are not used to can give you diarrhoea.
 Drinking alcohol can make you sick.
 If this happens several days in a row, be careful: the pill no longer works properly if you have not been able to take it or keep it down for two days or more.
 If you have had sex in the previous six days, it is advisable to take a morning-after pill.
 There are also alternative methods which do not pose this risk.
 For example:

 - the patch;